amcneil36/amcneil36.github.io/blogs/local-and-ci-server-build-recommendations.md

 ### Commit build recommendations
 #### 10-minute build
-We want our build that is ran on commit to be able to be ran in 10 or fewer minutes.<sup>1,2</sup> Having a build that takes longer than this makes it take a while to fix errors in the build since there has will be a long wait time to make sure that the build completes.
+We want our build that is ran on commit to be able to be ran in 10 or fewer minutes.<sup>1,2</sup> Having a build that takes longer than this makes it take a while to fix errors in the build since there has will be a long wait time to make sure that the build passes.
 People will also be less inclined to merge to trunk as frequently if the build has a long wait time.

 #### Static analyzers to run
 * code formatters